Getty Images: Copyright infringement lawsuits

-In 2009, Car-Freshner Corp., makers of Little Trees, filed a lawsuit against Getty Images in U.S. Federal Court, Northern District New York (Case 7:09-cv-01252-GTS -GHL).
+In 2009, Car-Freshner Corp., makers of Little Trees, filed a lawsuit against Getty Images in U.S. Federal Court, Northern District of New York (Case 7:09-cv-01252-GTS -GHL).
 Car-Freshner claimed that Getty Images had in its catalog photos that included the famous "tree-shaped" trademarked car fresheners.
 In 2011, Getty Images attempted to have the case dismissed, but its motion was denied.
 In 2012, Getty Images agreed to settle by paying $100,000 to Car-Freshener Corp., but admitted no wrongdoing.

 In September 2013, Avril Nolan brought a $450,000 suit against Getty Images.
-Nolan alleged that Getty Images improperly let her image be used in advertisements that depicted her as HIV-positive.
+Nolan claimed that Getty Images improperly used her image in advertisements portraying her as HIV-positive.
 She claimed the ad's depiction of her as HIV-positive (she is not) hurt her personal and professional relationships and caused her emotional distress.
 In March 2014 a judge ruled the lawsuit will be taken to court rather than dismissed.
 Getty Images settled with Nolan in January 2015.

-In November 2013, Getty and Agence France-Presse were ordered to pay $1.2 million compensation to freelance photojournalist Daniel Morel for using his images posted on Twitter related to the 2010 Haiti earthquake without his permission, in violation of copyright and Twitter's terms of service.
+In November 2013, Getty and Agence France-Presse were ordered to pay $1.2 million in compensation to freelance photojournalist Daniel Morel for using his images posted on Twitter related to the 2010 Haiti earthquake without his permission, in violation of copyright and Twitter's terms of service.

 In July 2016, Getty was sued, unsuccessfully, for over $1 billion by Carol Highsmith, an American photographer notable for donating her 100,000+ image collection, royalty-free, to the Library of Congress, when Highsmith found that Getty had been selling unauthorized licenses of her work (an instance of copyfraud).
 Highsmith found out about this when she received a letter from a law firm representing Getty, demanding $120 for displaying her pictures on a personal website of hers.

 In August 2016, Zuma Press, an independent press agency, filed suit against Getty for alleged copyright violations and unauthorized licensing of more than 47,000 images.

 Claiming copyright over public domain content

-Getty Images has continued the practice that Corbis (whose license it acquired in 2016) has been criticized for of claiming copyright, watermarking and selling images that are in public domain, including images related to The Holocaust like the Warsaw Ghetto boy photo, the Polish cavalry in Sochaczew photograph, or images created by NASA.
+Getty Images has continued the practice that Corbis (whose license it acquired in 2016) has been criticized for of claiming copyright on, watermarking, and selling images that are in the public domain, including images related to the Holocaust like the Warsaw Ghetto boy photo, the Polish cavalry in Sochaczew photograph, or images created by NASA.
 Getty has also tried to collect fees from photographers for use of their own images that they had previously put in the public domain.

 Public-domain photos from historical photographers such as Dorothea Lange and Walker Evans have long been available for unrestricted downloading from the United States Library of Congress.
 The exact same images are also available from Getty Images, subject to a licensing fee of up to $5,000 for a six-month term.
-This demonstrates an example of copyfraud.
+According to Jason Mazzone, a lawyer for the Authors Alliance, these practices demonstrate an example of copyfraud.